tan191006/GenOlymQues/README.md

 # GenOlymQues

-A web application designed to enhance the question-creation process for one of Vietnam's most prestigious competitions, "Đường lên đỉnh Olympia".
-This application leverages the advanced capabilities of OpenAI's ChatGPT to generate questions suitable for the competition's environment.
+A web application designed to enhance the question-creation process for one of Vietnam's most prestigious competitions, "Road To Olympia".
+This application leverages the advanced capabilities of OpenAI's ChatGPT to generate questions suitable for the competition's criteria.

 ## Technologies
 - NextJS 14